codacy/codacy-rubocop/docs/description/Lint_LambdaWithoutLiteralBlock.md

-This cop checks uses of lambda without a literal block.
+Checks uses of lambda without a literal block.
 It emulates the following warning in Ruby 3.0:

   % ruby -vwe 'lambda(&proc {})'